jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 10 million records
 $30,000,000 \-
 $40,000,000
-\# 2
+\#2
 Financial impact of an EV charging network data breach In June 2023, a security researcher discovered an online database containing millions of logs (nearly a terabyte) of a global network of hundreds of thousands of electric vehicle charging stations.14
 The internal database, hosted on one of the most popular public cloud platforms, required no password to access it and contained sensitive data of customers who used the EV charging network.
-Data contained names, email addresses, phone numbers of fleet customers, names of fleet operators with vehicles that recharge using the network, and vehicle identification numbers (VINs), and locations of EV public and private (e.g residential) charging points.
+Data contained names, email addresses, phone numbers of fleet customers, names of fleet operators with vehicles that recharge using the network, and vehicle identification numbers (VINs), and locations of EV public and private (e.g., residential) charging points.
 Impact
  Description
 Baseline